Lighting Design for Video Productions with Eduardo Angel

 Advanced Cinematic Video Lighting with Jem Schofield

-Learn how to create the mood for a narrative scene, a commercial project, and a corporate project.
-Get tips on making creative decisions and choosing the right equipment, space, and lighting setups for each project.
+Learn about using lighting to create a mood for a narrative scene, commercial project, and corporate project.
+Get tips on equipment, space, setups, and making creative decisions.

 1h 19m • COURSE

 You'll learn video lighting skills with these experts

 Eduardo Angel is an Emmy Award-winning filmmaker, consultant, and educator currently based in Lisbon.